Mean Field Analysis of Two-Party Governance: Competition versus Cooperation among Leaders: Cooperation versus Competition

 With the above discussions, Theorem \ref{thm:compare} can be interpreted in the following ways.
-When the follower's interest is in line with that of the leaders, he will be better off from leaders' cooperation if their interests are also in line with each other (Statements 1a) and 2a)); otherwise the follower will be worse off from the cooperation if the leaders have conflicting interest (Statements 3a) and 4a)).
-The opposite is observed when the follower's interest is conflicting with that of the leaders, where they will be worse off from leaders' cooperation if their interests are in line with each other (Statements 1c) and 2c)); and better off from leaders' cooperation when the they have conflicting interests (Statement 3c) and 4c)).
-The exact value of $L$ in the above four cases can be written down explicitly in terms of the solutions of the associated Lyapunov equations, which are provided in Appendix \ref{app:proof:compare}.
-Mathematically, under Model \ref{degeneratedmodel}, the difference of the optimal cost functionals is essentially affine in $\mathbb{E}[\eta_1]$, i.e., $J^{\mathcal{N},{\bf b}_0}_1-J^{\mathcal{P},{\bf b}_0}_1 = a\mathbb{E}[\eta_1] + b$, where $a\geq 0$, $b>0$ in Statement 1); $a\leq 0$, $b> 0$ in Statement 2); $a\leq 0$, $b< 0$ in Statement 3); and $a\geq 0$, $b<0$ in Statement 4).
+When the {representative} follower's interest is in line with that of the leaders, he will be better off from leaders' cooperation if their interests are also in line with each other (Statements 1a) and 2a)); otherwise the {representative} follower will be worsen off from the cooperation if the leaders have conflicting interests (Statements 3a) and 4a)).
+The opposite is observed when the {representative} follower's interest is conflicting with that of the leaders, where they will be worsen off from leaders' cooperation if their interests are in line with each other (Statements 1c) and 2c)); and {being} better off from leaders' cooperation when the they have conflicting interests (Statements 3c) and 4c)).
+Mathematically, under Model \ref{degeneratedmodel}, the difference of the optimal cost functionals is essentially affine in $\mathbb{E}[\eta_1]$ {for given $\eta_\alpha,\eta_\beta$}, i.e., $J^{\mathcal{N},{\bf b}_0}_1-J^{\mathcal{P},{\bf b}_0}_1 = a{\mathbb{E}[\eta_\alpha+k\eta_\beta]}\mathbb{E}[\eta_1] + b$, { where $a,b$ are independent of $\eta_1$, with} $a{>} 0$, $b>0$ under Statement 1); $a{<} 0$, $b> 0$ under Statement 2); $a{<} 0$, $b< 0$ under Statement 3); and $a{>} 0$, $b<0$ under Statement 4).